UA-ResearchComputing-HPC/hpc-documentation/docs/software/modules/index.md

 ## Module Availability

-Software modules are {==only available on compute nodes==} and are not accessible on the login nodes.
+Software modules are ==only available on compute nodes== and are not accessible on the login nodes.

 It’s also important to be aware of differences between the clusters: